 Harmful Subsidies Fuel Overfishing

 Subsidies are generally used to support economic growth in specific industries.
-It is the harmful subsidies that are provided for certain fishing practices that cause problems such as overfishing, as they fund industries that without it, will not make a profit.
+The harmful subsidies provided for certain fishing practices cause problems such as overfishing, as they fund sectors that will not make a profit without it.

 An example of this is subsidies to build new fishing vessels or those that go towards industrial trawling boats to cover fuel costs.

-Research outlines that in 2018, over $20 billion of subsidies were used to fund unsustainable fishing practices across the world that lead to overfishing.
+Research outlines that in 2018, over $20 billion of subsidies were used to fund unsustainable fishing practices worldwide that lead to overfishing.

 Fishing is a Big Part of Many Cultures

-It is important to outline that there are many cultures and communities that rely on fishing for survival and have done so for many years.
+It is crucial to outline that many cultures and communities rely on fishing for survival and have done so for many years.
 Fishing in a small-scale operation using knowledge, experience, and respect for the local ecosystems is not the issue.

-It is when organizations take advantage of these resources and local knowledge about species’ behavior or habitat, to create as much profit as possible, that the biodiversity suffers.
+When organizations take advantage of these resources and local knowledge about species’ behavior or habitat to create as much profit as possible, the biodiversity suffers.

 What Can We Do to Stop Overfishing?

-One of the best ways to prevent overfishing is to reduce the amount of fish you consume, and ensure the fish you eat is caught in a sustainable way.
-This is particularly relevant if you are living in a developed country and eating fish that has been imported from other parts of the world, as you cannot guarantee the sustainability of these fishing practices.
+One of the best ways to prevent overfishing is to reduce the amount of fish you consume and ensure the fish you eat is caught sustainably.
+This is particularly relevant if you live in a developed country and eat fish imported from other parts of the world, as you cannot guarantee the sustainability of these fishing practices.

-It is not as simple as trusting labels that claim fishing regulations are followed, as globally this is not well managed.
-If you do purchase fish, shop locally, choose sustainable species, and buy from brands that you trust.
+It is more complex than trusting labels that claim fishing regulations are followed, as this needs to be managed globally.
+If you purchase fish, shop locally, choose sustainable species, and buy from brands you trust.

-Funding research into fish populations, the health of marine ecosystems, and the effects of current fishing techniques will also reduce overfishing as there is clear data to support laws and policy.
+Funding research into fish populations, the health of marine ecosystems, and the effects of current fishing techniques will also reduce overfishing as there are precise data to support laws and policies.

-Additionally, changes are more likely to occur if we share the idea that there are economic benefits for the fishing industry if we eliminate overfishing, as well as environmental benefits, due to more abundant marine life populations.
+Additionally, changes are more likely to occur if we share the idea that there are economic benefits for the fishing industry if we eliminate overfishing and environmental benefits due to more abundant marine life populations.

-Supporting and promoting the rights of local, small-scale fishing communities and learning from them how to appropriately protect marine life will also help to transform ecosystems across the world.
+Supporting and promoting the rights of local, small-scale fishing communities and learning how to protect marine life appropriately will also help transform ecosystems worldwide.